How to Make Production Plan Without SAM Value? [Q&A]

 Suppose machine productivity of your factory for ladies blouse is 6 pieces per machine per 8 hours shift and you have total 400 machines in your factory.
 So daily production capacity of your factory for ladies blouse would be equal to 400*6 pieces or 2400 piece per day (8 hours shift).

 Factory capacity calculation formula of a given product

 Factory capacity (in pieces) = (Machine productivity * No. of running machines in your factory)

-Other planning related tasks those can be performed using factory capacity and line capacity figures are as following -
+Other planning related tasks that can be performed using factory capacity and line capacity figures are as follows -

 - Lead time calculation